torch-core/tep-vault-standard/tep-vault.md

 TEP-4626 establishes a solid foundation for TON vaults, with potential for evolution as the ecosystem advances.
 The following extensions build on the current design:

-- **Extra Currency Integration**: Once Extra Currency adoption matures in TON DeFi, it could be added to the [Asset](#asset) encoding, enabling more diverse multi-asset vaults and broader token support.
 - **Mint and Redeem Functions via Wallet Plugging**: If wallet plugging becomes more widespread on TON, future versions could incorporate ERC-4626-style mint/redeem operations, enhancing flexibility for direct asset pulls while aligning with evolving user habits.
 - **Gasless Vault Operations**: To improve UX, extensions could support gasless interactions, reducing barriers for deposits/withdrawals without compromising security.